 Integrate foundational knowledge, experiences, and strategies to become successful whole and holy individuals as college students in the BUILD program and beyond.
-Opportunities are given to explore self-discovery, self-advocacy, accessing needed supports and services (including appropriate use of technology), and integration of faith.
+Opportunities are given for students to explore self-discovery, self-advocacy, accessing needed supports and services (including appropriate use of technology), integration of faith, and healthy habits.

 Corequisites: Concurrent registration in BJE 012 is required.
 Offered: Fall.
-Special Notes: Graded on an S/U basis.
+Special Notes: This course is graded on an S/U basis.